-At runtime, the router takes a copy of the skeleton and scans it for Web Option tags.
-For each Web Option tag it finds, the server performs certain processing, such as replacing tags with specified live data, thus producing a full HTML page containing live data.
-It is this HTML page, and not the skeleton, that is sent to the browser for display.
+At runtime, the server scans the skeleton for Web Option tags.
+For each Web Option tag it finds, the server performs certain processing, such as replacing the tag with specified live data, thus producing a full HTML page containing live data.
+It is this HTML page, and not the original skeleton, that is sent to the browser for display.

-For a list of the Web Option Markup Language Tags currently in use, see Appendix C. Use this appendix to better understand the HTML skeletons CA 2E generates and to create your own Markup Language skeletons.
+For a list of the Web Option Markup Language Tags currently in use, see the appendix Markup Language Tags (see page 119).
+Use this appendix to better understand the HTML skeletons CA 2E generates and to create your own Markup Language skeletons